 Over her four years on the council, Cormack has served as chair of the Finance Committee and as member of the Sustainability/Climate Action Plan Committee.
-She has also represented the city on the board of the Bay Area Water Supply and Conservation Agency.
+She also has represented the city on the board of the Bay Area Water Supply and Conservation Agency.

 On policy issues, she has often clashed with members of the more slow-growth "residentialist" faction of the council, which gained ascendancy in 2020.
 She has been a persistent advocate for renovating Cubberley Community Center and expanding the city's shuttle program.
 She has also been the only member of the current council who has publicly supported instituting limits on campaign contributions for council races.